 This network serves Salem and nearby Keizer with a mix of urban and interurban bus services that also link with those provided by other operators.
 Monday to Friday services operate from early morning until late at night while Saturday ones are not as extensive as this.
 Frequencies vary with some seeing only a few departures a day and others enjoying an hourly service.

 The cities of Corvallis and Philomath are the places served by this operator and there are connections with other interurban services too.
 Some routes are served seven days a week and others are Monday to Saturday or Monday to Friday in scope.
-In addition, there are Thursday to Sunday night bus services during Oregon State University term time.
+In addition, Thursday to Sunday night bus services are operated during Oregon State University term time.
 Service frequencies typically are hourly and some run on a half-hourly basis.

-Apart from a dial-a-ride service, the main reason to include this operator is its Monday to Saturday Coastal Express service.
+Apart from a dial-a-ride service, the main reason to include this operator is its operation of a Monday to Saturday Coastal Express service.
 The extends north from Smith River in northern California to North Bend in Oregon so that the state’s lesser frequented southern Pacific coastline gets public transport connections.
 The timetable on the website looks odd at the time of writing, but there are between three and four journeys in each direction with some parts of the route doing better than others.
 Even so, the result is that it is possible to explore Brookings, Gold Beach, Port Orford and Coos Bay without a car.
 It also may be possible to organise a bespoke additional stop and one example would be North Bend Airport, but there can be others.

 The Columbia Gorge near Portland in Oregon is such a major attraction for outdoors enthusiasts that there is added encouragement for the use of public transport.
 This can be seen from the Gorge Translink initiative (which also includes other operators like Sherman Transit) of which Columbia Area Transit is part.
 After all, they run the seven-day Columbia Gorge Express between Portland and the Dalles as well as serving other Monday to Friday services around Hood River.
 In addition to those, there also is the seven-day Gorge to Mountain Express between Hood River and Mount Hood Meadows.
 As such, there is much to assist outdoors enthusiasts in going on car-free outings.